um-univie/mod/doc/source/modWrapper/modWrapper.rst

     in the C/C++ preprocessor includes files.
 Paths are handled relatively using the functions :py:func:`prefixFilename`, :py:func:`pushFilePrefix`, and :py:func:`popFilePrefix`.

-    :param fName: the file to be included.
+    :param str fName: the file to be included.
-    :type fName: string
-    :param checkDup: check if the file has already been included before (with ``putDup=True``)
+    :param bool checkDup: check if the file has already been included before (with ``putDup=True``)
-    :type checkDup: bool
-    :param putDup: remember that this file has been included in subsequent calls.
+    :param bool putDup: remember that this file has been included in subsequent calls.
-    :type putDup: bool
-    :param skipDup: skip inclusion instead of exiting if the file has already been included before (with ``putDup=True``)
+    :param bool skipDup: skip inclusion instead of exiting if the file has already been included before (with ``putDup=True``)
-    :type skipDup: bool